Characterisation of Locally Compact Abelian Groups Having Spectral Synthesis: Introduction

 Here "limit" is meant as uniform limit on compact sets.
 A continuous complex valued function on the reals is called {\it mean periodic} if the closure -- with respect to uniform convergence on compact sets -- of the linear span of its translates is a proper subspace in the space of all continuous complex valued functions.
 Calling this closure the variety of the function, the above result says that in the variety of each mean periodic function all exponential monomials span a dense subspace.
 If the function is not mean periodic, then its variety is the whole space of continuous complex valued functions, hence in this case even all polynomials span a dense subspace in it, by the Stone--Weierstrass theorem. .2cm

 The basic concepts in this result can easily be generalized to more general situations.
+Here we shortly summarize the notation and terminology (see \cite{Sze23}).
 Given a commutative topological group $G$ we denote by $\mathcal C(G)$ the space of all continuous complex valued functions equipped with the topology of uniform convergence and with the pointwise addition and pointwise multiplication with scalars.
 If $f$ is in $\mathcal C(G)$ and $y$ is in $G$, then $\tau_yf$ denotes the {\it translate of $f$} defined by

 for each $x$ in $g$.
 A closed linear subspace $V$ in $\mathcal C(G)$ is called a {\it variety} on $G$ if it is {\it translation invariant}, that is, $\tau_yf$ is in $V$ for each $f$ in $V$ and $y$ in $G$.
 Given an $f$ in $\mathcal C(G)$ the intersection of all varieties including $f$ is denoted by $\tau(f)$, and it is called the {\it variety of $f$}. .2cm